 The Webinar is moderated by Session’s founder and CEO, Pernille Hippe Brun

-Session is a global online coaching company.
-The vision of Session is to democratize high-quality business coaching and remove financial and location-based barriers to business education.
-As part of our vision we host quarterly webinars on current topics relevant to leading, working, and thriving in modern worklife.
+Session is a global online business coaching and leadership development company dedicated to creating a world with exceptional leadership and sustainable organizations.
+Our mission is to democratize the access to high-quality business education and remove financial and location-based barriers to professional development.
+As part of this commitment, we host quarterly webinars that address current and relevant topics essential to leading, working, and thriving in today's dynamic work environment.